I became a dentist as a second career after aerospace

-I love applying my engineering knowledge along with all of my surgical and dental skills to help each and every person we care for.
-I am fascinated by all of the little complex steps and parts, the science and the surgery, and the hand-eye coordination required to do what we do!
+I love applying my engineering knowledge along with my surgical and dental skills to help each and every person we care for.
+I am fascinated by the little complex steps and parts, the science and the surgery, and the hand-eye coordination required to do what we do!

 But that’s not why I love it.

 Every person comes to us with unique needs: functional, physical, emotional, aesthetic, etc. Our job is to take all of that and develop a plan to help our patients make steady progress toward a beautiful, healthy, radiant smile that they can enjoy for the rest of their lives.
 To give every person the best possible functional and aesthetic outcome that our team can deliver is what gets me out of bed every day.
 Dentistry for me is all about my love for people.

 My educational background is: